Adamo Didur: Career

-It was at the Met in 1913 that he appeared in the title role of Boris Godunov in the American premiere of Mussorgsky's opera.
-Didur created the roles in three operas by Giacomo Puccini at the Met, La fanciulla del West and the Il tabarro and Gianni Schicchi of the Il Trittico trilogy.
-He also appeared at the world premiere of Humperdinck's Die Königskinder.
-His other important "firsts" at the Met include the US premieres of Mozart's Così fan tutte, Smetana's The Bartered Bride, Borodin's Prince Igor (singing both Prince Galitzky and Khan Konchak), and Montemezzi's L'amore dei tre re.
+In 1913, Didur appeared at the Met in the title role of Boris Godunov, the American premiere of Mussorgsky's opera.
+Didur created roles in the world premieres of three operas by Giacomo Puccini at the Met: La fanciulla del West in 1910 and Il tabarro and Gianni Schicchi of the Il trittico trilogy in 1918.
+He also appeared at the world premiere of Humperdinck's Königskinder.
+Didur's other important "firsts" at the Met include the US premieres of Mozart's Così fan tutte, Smetana's The Bartered Bride, Borodin's Prince Igor (singing both Prince Galitzky and Khan Konchak), and Montemezzi's L'amore dei tre re.
 He also sang under the baton of Gustav Mahler in Mozart's Le nozze de Figaro, Smetana's The Bartered Bride and the Met premiere of Tchaikovsky's The Queen of Spades.
 Didur's last appearance at the Met was in the role of Coppélius in Les Contes d'Hoffmann on 11 February 1932.
 His voice had been on the wane for some time and he returned to live in Europe.

-Two months before the outbreak of World War II, Didur was appointed director of the Warsaw Opera, but the 1939 bombardment, almost completely destroying the opera building, made work impossible.
+Two months before the outbreak of World War II, Didur was appointed director of the Warsaw Opera, but the 1939 bombardment, almost completely destroying the opera house, made work impossible.
 He continued his work as a professor in Lwów and then Katowice, where he also started working on founding an opera company.
 Soon after the war ended in 1945, he was appointed the first director of the Silesian Opera., which opened with the performance of Moniuszko's opera Halka that Didur produced.

-He died on 7 January 1946 in Katowice.
+Didur died on 7 January 1946 in Katowice.